Soar-Development/soarchain-docs/docs/installation-guide/soarchain-mini-troubleshooting.md

 6. Next, open your **Chrome** browser and navigate to this website: https://reset.soarchain.com/.
 Press ```Connect``` and select the ```CP210x USB to UART Bridge Controller (ttyUSBx)```.

 7. Then click on the ```reset``` button on the site and wait for the color to change green again.
-Also check if the Motus mini changes the LED colors, which indicates that the device has been reset successfully.
+Also check if the Soarchain mini changes the LED colors, which indicates that the device has been reset successfully.

-8. You can try to provision your Motus mini again.
+8. You can try to provision your Soarchain mini again.

 #### MAC Based PC